You Can Feel Comfortable At The Dentist

 With this form of sedation, you may feel drowsy or you may fall asleep.
 In either case, you will be so relaxed and comfortable that you won’t feel any pain during your treatment.

 Oral conscious sedation is longer lasting than nitrous oxide.
-If you elect oral sedation, then you must make arrangements for someone else to bring you to your appointment and to drive you home afterward.
+If you select oral sedation, then you must make arrangements for someone else to bring you to your appointment and to drive you home afterward.
 The effects will last for a few hours, so you will want to rest when you get home, too.

 Other Ways Of Relieving Anxiety